“Atlantic Dawn … is the greatest fish killing machine the world has ever seen.” – Charles Clover, The End of the Line.

 As well as being a major problem for McHugh this was also a problem for the Irish government who had backed the project and enjoyed the reflected glory that the massive increase in Irish commercial fishing power afforded them.
 The Atlantic Dawn project had been promoted so heavily by Irish politicians that they could not let it fail – indeed, McHugh had been awarded the inaugural Irish Maritime Person of the Year award for his work in expanding the Irish commercial fishing industry.
 The Irish government applied unsuccessfully to increase the size of their fleet on the grounds that there were unexploited fishing grounds in African waters and Dutch trawlers were working below quota.
 The EU rejected this.
-However, Irish Prime Minister Bertie Ahern intervened and the Atlantic Dawn was registered as a merchant ship, meaning that it did not count as part of Irish trawling fleet and given a series of temporary fishing licences – a neat way to sidestep the problem.
+Irish Prime Minister Bertie Ahern intervened and the Atlantic Dawn was registered as a merchant ship, meaning that it did not count as part of the Irish trawling fleet and was given a series of temporary fishing licences – a neat way to sidestep the problem.

 Expulsion from African Waters

 New Name, Further Controversies and Illegal Activity

 The Atlantic Dawn is still operating today under a new name.
 It was sold to a Dutch consortium in 2007 where it was registered as a Dutch vessel, repainted and renamed the Annelies Ilena.
-This new incarnation of the vessel as continued to attract controversy – in Novermber 2013 Annelies Ilena was detained, ironically in Irish waters, for allegedly infringing European fishing laws.
+This new incarnation of the vessel has continued to attract controversy – in November 2013 Annelies Ilena was detained, ironically in Irish waters, for allegedly infringing European fishing laws.
 The Irish Times reported that the vessel had been ‘high grading’ catches – selecting the largest and most valuable fish and throwing smaller or less valuable species back into the sea dead, a practice which is banned under European Union regulations.
 In March 2015 the skipper of the vessel – a 58-year-old Dutch national named Gerrit Plug – was found guilty of the offences at Donegal Circuit Court.
-The Irish Times stated that he had thrown fish which should have been retained back into the sea.
+The Irish Times stated that he had thrown fish that should have been retained back into the sea.
 He was fined €105,000 (approx. £77,000), but no fishing gear was confiscated from the vessel.